meyerpedro/Understanding-Music-Lyric/ReadMe.md

 The main dataset will condense these into 7 music genres: ***Pop, Rock, Country, Blues, Reggae, Jazz and Hip hop.***

+Before we look into how genres differ in terms of content, here is an example on how they differ in terms of sound:

-This dataset describes sonic characteristics of a song, such as how lively it is, it's tempo, if it has many instruments or few, a lot of speech or not, etc. Take "energy" for example:
+There are many acoustic datasets that describes sonic characteristics of a song, such as "liveliness", "tempo", "instrumentalness", "speechiness", etc. Take "energy" for example:

 > Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.